Governance and Risk ManagementCompliance

 Based on the awareness that thorough adherence to compliance is essential to the continued existence of a company, Tokyo Century Group strives to ensure the establishment of a system of management which will be trusted by society at large and in which all officers, managers, and employees act based on a just and high sense of ethics.

-In Tokyo Century Group, the President & CEO of Tokyo Century Corporation heads the compliance of the entire Group as the Chief Compliance Executive Officer, and the Compliance Office plays a role in exercising, promoting, educating and reviewing compliance matters across the entire Group in accordance with compliance programs under the supervision of the Chief Compliance Officer (CCO) who is appointed by the President & CEO.
+In Tokyo Century Group, the President & CEO of Tokyo Century Corporation heads the compliance of the entire Group as the Chief Compliance Executive Officer, and the Compliance Office plays a role in exercising, promoting, educating and reviewing compliance matters, such as human rights, anti-corruption including bribery across the entire Group in accordance with compliance programs under the supervision of the Chief Compliance Officer (CCO) who is appointed by the President & CEO.

 At each organizational group, such as divisions and branch offices, the head of each group acts as the Compliance Officer (CO) to take responsibilities for promoting compliance awareness of each own group, including handling compliance matters and carrying out compliance trainings in collaboration with the Compliance Office.